Extreme Nomads’ Sports and Outdoors Guide to Kalpitiya

 On and off the water, Kalpitiya’s natural surroundings and rich wildlife is enough to make your jaw hit the floor.
 Dozens of species of whales, dolphins, sharks, and manta rays call these northern waters home.
 While inland, the nearby Wilpattu National Park is home to elephants, crocodiles, and one of the world’s most densely populated wild leopard communities.

-Best Sports In Kalpitiya
+Best Extreme Sports & Outdoor Activities in Kalpitiya

 Kitesurfing in Kalpitiya

 Sri Lanka plays a starring role in the kiteboarding industry, and is the home of the factories and test centers for big brand names like Best, North, Core, Carved, and Faith.
+And no two ways about it, Kalpitiya tourism is largely centered around the sport of kiteboarding.

 Kalpitiya is the most popular kitesurfing spot in Sri Lanka, and has already served as the country’s main kiting hub for well over a decade.

 The high season runs from mid-May until the end of September (or the beginning of October, if it’s a good year).
-During this time, the wind blows daily at an average of 25 knots.

 Many people also like to begin learning kiteboarding in the flat, shallow water- but be warned: when we say Kalpitiya Lagoon is shallow, we mean seriously shallow.
 In certain parts there might only be a couple inches of water- taking a tumble could be pretty painful.